dillbyrne/random-agent-spoofer/README.md

 - Option to disable link prefetching

+- Option to disable webgl

+- Option to set referer header

+- Option to set do not track header

 - Options to send spoofed headers including  via, x-forwarded-for and if-none-match.

 - Options to spoof the accept headers: documents, encoding and language (US English) so they match the spoofed profile.